 TL;DR (too long; didn’t read) :

-- We stayed in a hotel for 15 days while our apartment was worked on… because of a leak in the kitchen sink, the drywall and under sink cabinets had to be replaced, which led to part of the flooring removed… only to find that the flooring couldn’t be matched and the whole apartment’s flooring had to be replaced.
+- We stayed in a hotel for 17 nights while our apartment was worked on… because of a leak in the kitchen sink, the drywall and under sink cabinets had to be replaced, which led to part of the flooring removed… only to find that the flooring couldn’t be matched and the whole apartment’s flooring had to be replaced.
 After the kitchen floor was replaced, we had a weekend of packing up everything into the kitchen and bathroom (non-carpeted areas) so that we could easily move the furniture from room to room so that the carpet could be replaced in one day.
 The hotel became a site of reprieve because it always had a working kitchen and a bed.
 Pictures below.

 - While all of this remodeling was happening, we were in talks with the basset rescue where we got Scarlett for another dog, perhaps two.
 The dogs themselves were getting worked over with various surgeries and treatments for ailments that they had upon intake.
 Duke has Ehrlichia (a tick-borne disease), and Penny needed to be spayed and is Heartworm positive (a mosquito-borne disease).